French Hotel Barges Vacations Cruises Tours Charters Barging in France England Scotland Ireland Holland Germany Italy BargeCharters.com

 - Westeinder Lakes (Westeinderplassen)

-As mentioned above, one-third of the municipality of Aalsmeer is taken up by the Westeinder lakes.
+One-third of the municipality of Aalsmeer is taken up by the Westeinder lakes.
+In the Middle Ages, the peat from this area was excavated, which was an important and valuable fuel at that time.
+These excavations created ponds that slowly filled with water.
+The area has developed further over the years.
+Today, it's a vast lake area of no less than ten square kilometers with islands, reed lands, and open water.
 These lakes are ideal for rowing, surfing, sailing and swimming.
-Those with a license can drive a motorboat or go water skiing.
-Boats are available for hire.
+Boats are available for hire and those with a license can drive a motorboat or go water skiing.
 There is a recreation park for day-trippers at Vrouwentroost, which boasts a grassy field, picnic places and surfing facilities.
 The Oosteinder lakes are a protected nature reserve with a wide diversity of flora and nesting sites for birds.

 World famous for its cheese, Gouda (pop.
 72,000) also boasts one of the nicest town halls in the Netherlands, as well as some of the best stained glass windows in all Europe.